Reconstruction in South Carolina

-South Carolina was a prominent area for the Ku Klux Klan during reconstruction.
-The Klan and their involvement in reconstruction led to violence between political parties and races.
+South Carolina was a prominent area for the Ku Klux Klan during Reconstruction.
+The Klan engaged in political violence against Republicans and blacks.

 Land Commission

 Sea Islands and William Sherman

 Initial experiments with African-American land ownership began during the Civil War with the Sea Islands off the coast of South Carolina.
 At the end of 1861, these islands were controlled by Federal soldiers.
 White landowners had abandoned their slaves and their land on these islands.
 The United States Department of the Treasury decided to allow the slaves of the Sea Islands to farm and cultivate the land in an experiment of citizenship and landownership.
 The Sea Island experiment did not in the end produce land ownership for the former slaves, due to complications with the way the Treasury Department ended up selling and distributing the land.
 However, in January 1865, Civil War general William Tecumseh Sherman issued Special Field Order No. 15 to provide land to the African Americans who followed in his wake.
 Field Order No. 15 provided all the Sea Islands, encompassing 485,000, to 40,000 African Americans in South Carolina.
 At the end of the Civil War, these new freedmen held only possessory titles to the land granted to them by General Sherman.
 President Andrew Johnson cancelled the possessory titles and granted the land back to southerners who paid the Direct Tax Commission and took an oath of allegiance.